awsdocs/amazon-pinpoint-user-guide/doc-source/channels-sms-awssupport-sender-id.md

 # Requesting Sender IDs for SMS Messaging with Amazon Pinpoint<a name="channels-sms-awssupport-sender-id"></a>

-A sender ID is a custom name that's displayed as the message sender on the receiving device\.
-For example, you can use your business brand to make the message source easier to recognize\.
+In SMS messaging, a *sender ID* is a name that appears as the message sender on recipients' devices\.
+Sender IDs are a useful way to identify yourself to the recipients of your messages\.

-Support for sender IDs varies by country or region\.
-For example, messages delivered to U\.S\. phone numbers don't display the sender ID\.
-For the countries and regions that support sender IDs, see [Supported Regions and Countries](https://docs.aws.amazon.com/sns/latest/dg/sms_supported-countries.html)\.
+Support for sender IDs varies by country\.
+For example, carriers in the United States don't support sender IDs at all, but carriers in India require senders to use sender IDs\.
+For a complete list of countries that support sender IDs, see [Supported Countries and Regions \(SMS Channel\)](channels-sms-countries.md)\.

 **Important**
-If you're new to SMS messaging with Amazon Pinpoint, request a monthly SMS spend threshold that meets the expected demands of your SMS use case\.
-By default, your monthly spend threshold is $1\.00 \(USD\)\.
-You can request to increase your spend threshold in the same support case that includes your request for a sender ID\.
-Or, if you prefer, you can open a separate case\.
-For more information, see [Requesting Increases to Your Monthly SMS Spend Threshold for Amazon Pinpoint](channels-sms-awssupport-spend-threshold.md)\.

-When we receive your request for a sender ID, we respond within 24 business hours\.
-It typically takes 2–4 weeks to provision a sender ID, but in some countries and regions, it might take longer\.
-When we respond to your request, we provide an estimate of the amount of time it will take to obtain your sender ID\.
+Some countries require you to register sender IDs before you use them to send messages\.
+Depending on the country, this registration process might take several weeks\.
+The countries that require pre\-registered sender IDs are indicated in the table on the [Supported Countries](channels-sms-countries.md) page\.

+If you're sending messages to recipients in a country where sender IDs are supported, and that country doesn't require you to register your sender ID, you don't have to perform any additional steps\.
+You can start sending messages that include sender ID values immediately\.

+You only need to complete the procedures on this page if you plan to send messages to a country where registration of sender IDs is required\.

 ## Step 1: Open an Amazon Pinpoint SMS Case<a name="channels-sms-awssupport-sender-id-open"></a>

-You can request a sender ID by creating a new case in the AWS Support Center\.
+If you plan to send messages to recipients a country where sender IDs are required, you can request a sender ID by creating a new case in the AWS Support Center\.

+**Note**
+If you plan to send messages to recipients in a country where sender IDs are allowed but not required, you don't need to open a case in the Support Center\.
+You can start sending messages that use sender IDs immediately\.

 **To request a sender ID**